 Assigns issues to specific work groups to address specific issues.

-Recommend annual fee structure to be presented at the annual business meeting in June and approved by the User Group.
+Recommend annual fee structure to be presented at the annual business meeting and approved by the User Group.

-Section 3.
-The Tyler User Group roles and responsibilities shall include the following:
+Section 2.
+Roles and Responsibilities The Tyler User Group roles and responsibilities shall include the following:

 Participating Counties and Agencies.
-One (1) vote per participating Member.
+One (1) vote per participating Member

-User Group will meet a minimum of (6) times a year, including the annual business meeting in June.
-The annual business meeting in June will include fee approval and annual election of officers.
+User Group will meet a minimum of (6) times a year, including the annual business meeting.
+The annual business meeting will include the approval of fees and annual election of officers

 Requires a quorum for any action requiring monetary commitment, contractual matters, approvals of minutes, agendas, financial reports, elections, and other business matters for the User Group.
-(Quorum consists of 50% of Participating Member Agencies plusone.)
+(Quorum consists of more than half of all Participating Member Agencies)

-Approve all contracts.
+Approve all contracts

 Contract renewals and changes will be voted on by participating Members in such contract only.
-A quorum of participating Members will be required to approve any changes.
+A quorum of participating Members will be required to approve any changes

 All Tyler User Group Agencies will be encouraged to provide leadership for officer roles.

+Section 3.
+Elected and Appointed Positions

-Section 4.
-Tyler User Group Appointed and Elected Positions, the Past-Chairperson, Chairperson, and Vice-Chairperson shall each be one-year rotating positions.
-The Recording Officer is a one-year position, not included in the rotation.
-Each year, at the annual business meeting, the Recording Officer and Vice-Chairperson are elected.
-The Vice-Chairperson will move to Chairperson, the Chairperson will move to Past-Chairperson and the Past-Chairperson will move off the Committee.
-In the event that one of the Officers, except for the Past-Chairperson, leaves their position with more than six (6) months remaining in the term, all officers will move up one position and the User Group (via meeting or email ballot) will elect a new Vice-Chairperson to serve out the term.
-In the event that one of the Officers, except for the Past-Chairperson, leaves their position with less than six (6) months remaining in the term, all officers will move up one position and the Chairperson will appoint a temporary Vice-Chairperson to serve out the term.
-In the event the Past-Chairperson position becomes vacant the position will remain open until the next annual election.
+The Past-Chair, Chair, and Vice-Chair shall each be one-year rotating positions.
+The Recording Officer shall be a one-year position, not included in the rotation.
+Each year, at the annual business meeting, the Recording Officer and Vice-Chair are elected.
+The Vice-Chair will move to Chair, the Chair will move to Past-Chair, and the Past-Chair will move off the Committee.
+In the event that one of the Officers, except for the Past-Chair, leaves their position with more than six (6) months remaining in the term, all officers will move up one position, and the User Group (via meeting or email ballot) will elect a new Vice-Chair to serve out the term.
+In the event that one of the Officers, except for the Past-Chair, leaves their position with less than six (6) months remaining in the term, all officers will move up one position and the Chair will appoint a temporary Vice-Chair to serve out the term.
+In the event the Past-Chair position becomes vacant the position will remain open until the next annual election.

-Officers
+Subsection A. Elected Positions

-Tyler User Group Chair The roles and responsibilities for the office of User Group Chair shall include:
+The roles and responsibilities for the office of User Group Chair shall include:

-Serving as Chair for the User Group.
+Serving as Chair for the User Group

-Setting dates for Tyler User Group meetings for the next twelve (12) months by July 15 of the year they assume leadership.
+Setting dates for Tyler User Group meetings for the next twelve (12) months by July 15 of the year they assume leadership

-Calling meetings to order and runs meetings.
+Calling meetings to order and running meetings

 Developing agendas for User Group in coordination with the Vice-Chair and Past-Chair.

-Working with MnCCC staff to set and coordinate meetings and provides meeting notices, agendas, attendance and minutes for posting at MnCCC.
+Working with MnCCC staff to set and coordinate meetings and provides meeting notices, agendas, attendance and minutes for posting at MnCCC

-Providing User Group detailed annual report (written or in person) at MnCCC Annual Board meeting.
+Providing detailed annual User Group report (written or in person) at MnCCC Annual Board meeting

-Signing change order requests on behalf of the User Group.
+Signing change order requests on behalf of the User Group

-Tyler User Group Vice-Chair The roles and responsibilities for the office of Vice-Chair shall include:
+The roles and responsibilities for the office of User Group Vice-Chair shall include:

-Automatically succeeding Chair when Chair becomes Past-Chair.
+Automatically succeeding Chair when Chair becomes Past-Chair

-Annually reviewing and updating Rules and Regulations.
+Annually reviewing and updating Rules and Regulations

-Developing agenda for User Group in coordination with the Chair and Past-Chair.
+Developing agenda for User Group in coordination with the Chair and Past-Chair

-Standing in when Chair is absent.
+Standing in when Chair is absent

-Tyler User Group Past-Chair The roles and responsibility for the office of Past-Chair shall include:
+The roles and responsibility for the office of User Group Past-Chair shall include:

-Serving one-year term in an advisory role to current Chair.
+Serving one-year term in an advisory role to current Chair

-Assisting Vice-Chair in review and update of rules and regulations.
+Assisting Vice-Chair in review and update of rules and regulations

-Developing agenda for User Group in coordination with Chair and Vice-Chair.
+Developing agenda for User Group in coordination with Chair and Vice-Chair

-Tyler User Group Recording Officer The roles and responsibilities for the office of the Recording Officer shall include:
+= The roles and responsibilities for the office of the User Group Recording Officer shall include:

-Taking minutes at User Group meetings.
+Taking minutes at User Group meetings